New generalisation of Jacobi's derivative formula: Preliminaries

 Integrals of the holomorphic differentials along the canonical homology cycles give first kind periods

-All together they form matrix $(\omega,\omega')$ of non-normalized periods.
+The both first kind periods form the matrix $(\omega,\omega')$ of non-normalized periods.
 Normalized period matrix is $(1_g,\tau)$, where $1_g$ denotes the identity matrix of size $g$, and $\tau = \omega^{-1}\omega'$.
-Matrix $\tau$ is symmetric with positive imaginary part: $\tau^t=\tau$, $\Im \tau >0$, that is $\tau$ belongs to Siegel upper half-space.
-Since the paper is devoted to theta functions, it is convenient to introduce normalised holomorphic differentials
+Matrix $\tau$ is symmetric with a positive imaginary part: $\tau^t=\tau$, $\Im \tau >0$, that is $\tau$ belongs to the Siegel upper half-space.
+Normalised holomorphic differentials are defined by